hamsikapongubala/IoTDashboard/README.md

 ## Node and React
 A simple node.js app was made to render the json response call to a .png image.

+## Running the App
+After downloading the necessary dependencies, first retrieve the data from Amazon S3 by running:
+'''
+npm run data
+'''
+Next, run the react by running:
+'''
+npm start
+'''